tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-5.md

     - note that we can only see the "public" functions on these properties, not the private code, which means we have achieved the encapsualtion we were looking for.

 ![Screenshot](_images/canvas-sprites-ES-5-revealing-modules-1.jpg)

+## V. <a id="section5">Discussion

+In the last 2 chapters we have seen 2 distinct approaches to creating modularized code in JavaScript - and there are other approaches you can read about here: https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript

+You probably found the this chapter's ES6 version to be less intuitive than the ES6 version we did last chapter - and going forward you may end up using the ES6 version of modules more than the ES5 version - but there is still value in seeing how to accomplish modules in this ES5 "way".

+## VI. <a id="section6">Review Questions
+1. What would be a disadvantage of writing all of our code using ES6 modules?
+1. What does IIFE - "Iffy" - stand for?

 <hr><hr>